 Commercial clubs have the same characteristics as members' clubs, but the key difference is that they are established with a view to making a profit.
 An example of a commercial club is a snooker club.

 Pubs and other alcohol licensed premises are automatically entitled to two category C or D gaming machines.
 Such establishments in the South Holland district can make an application to us to apply for more machines, should they wish.
 For more information, please view our .

 Members of the public wishing to set up poker tournaments are encouraged to seek independent legal advice.

 To apply for a gaming machine permit as a licensed premises, please complete and return our permit fee., along with the appropriate

 Unlicensed Family Entertainment Centres

-Family Entertainment Centres (FECs) will perhaps be most commonly located at seaside resorts, in airports and at motorway service centres, and will cater for families, including unaccompanied children and young persons.
-Unlicensed FECs will be able to offer only category D machines in reliance on a gaming machine permit.
-Any number of category D machines can be made available with such a permit (subject to non-gambling considerations, such as fire regulations and health and safety, which will not be issues for the licensing authority under the Gambling Act).
+Family Entertainment Centres (FECs) will perhaps be most commonly located at seaside resorts, in airports and at motorway service centres, which cater for families, including unaccompanied children and young people.
+Unlicensed FECs are able to offer category D machines only, in reliance on a gaming machine permit.
+Any number of category D machines can be made available with such a permit, subject to non-gambling considerations such as fire regulations and health and safety, which are not issues for us as the licensing authority.
 Permits cannot be issued to vessels or vehicles.

 Prize gaming permits

-When an individual adult or group would like to run prize gaming from a premises that does not already have an existing Premises Licence or a Club Gaming Permit, they should apply to the local authority for a prize gaming permit.
+When an individual adult or group would like to run prize gaming from a premises that doesn't have an existing Premises Licence or a Club Gaming Permit, they should apply for a prize gaming permit: